 Goal #4: Balance of advocating theology and critiquing others

-We are a group of men that want to be known more for what we advance and advocate rather than being known for what we are against.
+I want to be known for what I believe and advocate more than being known for what I am against.
 You know that person who constantly rides “hobby-horses” against specific theological views or Evangelical celebrities.
-Rather than constantly critiquing others and theological systems, we want to be known for being compassionate men of the Word.
+Rather than constantly critiquing others and theological systems, I want to be known for exalting Christ.

 Goal #5: Provide encouragement to the pastor, the local church, and the reader